jwmiller5/Compliance/compliance/regulatory/offering-HIPAA-HITECH.md

 ## Accelerate your deployment of HIPAA/HITRUST solutions on Azure

-Get a head start on taking advantage of the benefits of the cloud for health data solutions with the [Azure Security and Compliance Blueprint: HIPAA/HITRUST Health Data and AI](/azure/governance/blueprints/samples/hipaa-hitrust-9-2).
+Get a head start on taking advantage of the benefits of the cloud for health data solutions with the [Azure Security and Compliance Blueprint]((/azure/governance/blueprints/samples/hipaa-hitrust-9-2)).
 This blueprint provides tools and guidance to get you started building HIPAA/HITRUST solutions today.

+Visit the [Azure and HIPAA offering](/azure/compliance/offerings/offering-hipaa-us) for more information.

 ## Frequently asked questions

 **Can my organization enter into a BAA with Microsoft?**

-Microsoft offers qualified companies or their suppliers a BAA that covers in-scope Microsoft services.
+Yes.
+Microsoft offers its covered entity and business associate customers a Business Associate Agreement that covers in-scope Microsoft services.

-For Microsoft cloud services: The [HIPAA Business Associate Agreement](https://servicetrust.microsoft.com/ViewPage/MSComplianceGuideV3) is available via the Online Services Terms by default to all customers who are covered entities or business associates under HIPAA.
+The [Microsoft HIPAA Business Associate Agreement](https://servicetrust.microsoft.com/ViewPage/MSComplianceGuideV3) is available through the Microsoft Online Services Data Protection Addendum by default to all customers who are covered entities or business associates under HIPAA.
 See 'Microsoft in-scope cloud services' on this webpage for the list of cloud services covered by this BAA.

-For Microsoft Professional Services services: The HIPAA Business Associate Amendment is available for in-scope Microsoft Professional Services upon request to your Microsoft services representative.
+The HIPAA Business Associate Agreement is also available for in-scope Microsoft Professional Services upon.
+Contact your Microsoft services representative for more information.

-**Does having a BAA with Microsoft ensure my organization's compliance with HIPAA and the HITECH Act?**
+**Does having a Business Associate Agreement with Microsoft ensure my organization's compliance with HIPAA and the HITECH Act?**

-No. By offering a BAA, Microsoft helps support your HIPAA compliance, but using Microsoft services does not on its own achieve it.
-Your organization is responsible for ensuring that you have an adequate compliance program and internal processes in place, and that your particular use of Microsoft services aligns with HIPAA and the HITECH Act.
+No. By offering a Business Associate Agreement, Microsoft helps support your HIPAA compliance.
+However, using Microsoft services does not on its own achieve HIPAA compliance.
+Your organization is responsible for ensuring that you have an adequate compliance program and internal processes in place, and that your particular use of Microsoft services aligns with your obligations under HIPAA and the HITECH Act.

-**Can Microsoft modify my organization's BAA?**
+**Can Microsoft use my organization's Business Associate Agreement?**

-Microsoft cannot modify the HIPAA BAA, because Microsoft services are consistent for all customers and so must follow the same procedures for everyone.
-However, to create the BAA for Microsoft's HIPAA-regulated customers and its services, Microsoft collaborated with some of the leading US medical schools and their HIPAA privacy counsel, as well as other public- and private-sector HIPAA-covered entities.
+No, Microsoft cannot use a customer's Business Associate Agreement.
+Because we offer hyperscale, multi-tenant services that are standardized for all our customers, we must operate in a consistent manner.
+The Microsoft HIPAA Business Associate Agreement closely reflects how we operate.
+Accordingly, in order to address the needs of the healthcare industry, Microsoft collaborated with a consortium of academic medical centers and other public and private sector entities within healthcare to create a Business Associate Agreement that aligns with our scale service offerings and meets the needs of customers.

-**How can I get copies of the auditor's reports?**
+**How can I get copies of third party audit reports?**

 The [Service Trust Portal](https://www.microsoft.com/trustcenter/STP/default.aspx) provides independently audited compliance reports.
 You can use the portal to request audit reports so that your auditors can compare Microsoft's cloud services results with your own legal and regulatory requirements.
+Azure customers can also retrieve Azure certificates and audit reports in the Azure portal through the [audit reports blade in Azure Security Center](https://ms.portal.azure.com/#blade/Microsoft_Azure_Security/AuditReportsBlade).

-**How can I learn more about complying with HIPAA and the HITECH Act?**
+**How can I learn more about how Microsoft supports compliance with HIPAA and the HITECH Act?**

 To assist customers with this task, Microsoft has published these guides:

-- *HIPAA/HITECH Act implementation guidance* for [Azure](/azure/governance/blueprints/samples/hipaa-hitrust-9-2/) and for [Dynamics 365 and Office 365](https://go.microsoft.com/fwlink/?LinkID=257510).
-Written for privacy, security, and compliance officers and others responsible for HIPAA and HITECH Act implementation, they describe concrete steps your organization can take to maintain compliance.
+- HIPAA/HITECH Act implementation guidance for [Azure](/azure/governance/blueprints/samples/hipaa-hitrust-9-2/) for privacy, security, and compliance officers and others responsible for HIPAA and HITECH Act implementation, describes concrete steps your organization can take to maintain compliance.
 - [Practical guide to designing secure health solutions using Microsoft Azure](https://aka.ms/azureindustrysecurity) helps you better understand what it takes to successfully adopt a cloud service in a secure manner.
-- [Addressing HIPAA security and privacy requirements in the Microsoft Cloud](https://smb.blob.core.windows.net/smbproduction/Content/Microsoft_Cloud_Healthcare_HIPAA_Security_Privacy.pdf) offers a brief overview of regulation requirements.
-It also provides a detailed analysis of how Microsoft's cloud services were built with methodologies that map to those requirements, and guidance on how to build compliance-ready solutions.

 ## Use Microsoft Compliance Manager to assess your risk